anishakd4/nextjslearning/routing-demo/README.md

 - For sorting and grouping files in code editor and
 - finally for avoiding potential naming with future Nextjs file conventions.

+## Route Groups

+- Allows us to logically group our routes and project files without affecting the URL path structure.
+- We can mark a folder as route group to exclude it from the routes URL path.
+- To create a route group simply wrap folders name in paranthesis.
+So auth folder should be treated as route group and its name will be omitted from the URL path. auth folder serves as a folder to organize our code.
+- We can have multiple levels of nested route groups if needed

+## Layouts

+- A page is a UI unique that is unique to a route
+- A layout is a UI that is shared between multiple pages in the application
+- It is common to have common header footer.
+With layout it is much easier in nextjs
+- you can define a layout by default exporting a React component from a layout.jsx or layout.tsx.
+- That component should accept a children prop that will be populated with a child page during rendering.
+- We won't be creating layout from scratch as nextjs already provides one out of the box.
+Inside the app folder you can find a layout.tsx.
+This layout serves as the topmost layout and is referred to as root layout.
+The root layout is a mandatory layout for every nextjs application.
+Nextjs automatically generates this file even if we delete it.
+- By defining a single layout.tsx file we can create a consistent layout for every page in the application.
+We have the freedom to add any markup styles or behavior we wish to

+## Nested Layouts

+- Layouts can be nested.
+- We can create layout file specifically for product details page.
+We can create layout.tsx file in product details folder

+## Route group layout

+- To selectively apply a layout to certain segments while leaving others unchanged.
+- Route groups allows us to opt specific segments into a layout without altering the URL

 ```bash
 npm run dev
 # or